alex-dietz/model-based-decision-making/README.md

 The Ijssel River is a major river in the Netherlands that poses a significant flood risk due to its geographical location and the potential for heavy rainfall.
 This project seeks to develop effective flood mitigation strategies by utilizing data analysis and modeling techniques.

-The repository includes two main Jupyter Notebooks:
+The repository includes two three Jupyter Notebooks:

+\_OpenExploration_pf1.ipynb: This notebook provides an open exploration of the model, its levers, and uncertainties for problem formulation 1.
-open_exploration.ipynb: This notebook provides an open exploration of the model, its levers, and uncertainties.
+\_OpenExploration_pf6.ipynb: This notebook provides an open exploration of the model, its levers, and uncertainties for problem formulation 6.

 directed_search.ipynb: This notebook focuses on implementing a directed search for potential flood mitigation strategies.
 It uses robust decision making and optimization techniques to identify effective strategies.

+Furthermore, one Excel File is included:
+Support Sheet.xslx: This file contains the regret indicator calculation and the design for tables used in the report.

 ## Repository Structure